prathamesh66/Plan-With-Prathamesh/README.md

 ## Overview

 **Plan With Prathamesh** is a web application designed to help users plan and manage their daily activities efficiently.
-The app provides a user-friendly interface where users can add, edit, and delete tasks, ensuring they stay organized and productive.
+The app provides a user-friendly interface where users can add, edit, and delete tasks, ensuring they stay organized and productive..

 ## Features